 This meal would come together even faster if you chopped the peppers ahead of time because then you can just throw them into the pan with the beef.
 I like to use red, yellow, or orange peppers here since they tend to be sweeter than green, but use the kind that you like most.
 I also deliberately simplified the ingredient list and left out onions and garlic so that the little ones don't have to waste any energy picking them out of their dinner.
 (I did add some flavor back in with spices!)

-My whole family really loved this dinner!
+My whole family really loved this dinner of Unstuffed Peppers!
 Sure, the big girl didn't want to eat more than one piece of pepper, but she ate the rest.
 And the little one scarfed it all down.
 The sweetness of the peppers pairs really nicely with the beef and the spices add just enough flavor to make things interesting for adult palettes.

 Nutrition: This recipe has protein and iron from the beef, Vitamins A and C from the pepper, and fiber and complex carbohydrates from the rice.